 I have previously written a bit about the use of No. 90 Squadron R.A.F.’s B-17C Fortress I heavy bombers by the R.A.F. in the run-up to CRUSADER. at this link.
 Below is a bit more history on this, including the initial exchanges that led to the dispatch of the planes, at the request (and insistence) of the Air Officer Commander in Chief (A.O.C. in C.), Air Marshal Tedder.
 There is some interesting insight in the perception of the early versions of the B-17 and their estimated combat value in these.

-So first the exchange between the Air Ministry Chief of Staff (C.A.S.) in London, and Tedder:
+First the exchange between the Air Ministry Chief of Staff (C.A.S.) in London, and Tedder:

 Recd.
 A.M.C.S.
 1815 hours 29/9/41